aimms/how-to/Articles/310/310-integrate-gss-server-job.rst

 Adding the library
 --------------------

-A copy of the library can obtained from here: :download:`GSS Library download <model/GuardServerSession.zip>`.
+A copy of the library can be obtained from here: :download:`GSS Library download <model/GuardServerSession.zip>`.
 See also :doc:`AIMMS How-To: Add AIMMS Libraries<../84/84-using-libraries>`.

 This library is dependent on the libraries: